SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 3. Select a data provider and unfold an already imported dataset.
 Drag and drop one time series from the *Providers* window to the *Drop data here* box as shown below.
 The window contains two panels.
-The one on the left presents the structure of the output in a form of an output tree.
+The one on the left presents the structure of the output in the form of an output tree.
 The other one is empty.
-Once seasonal adjustment has been performed, this panel will show detailed results for any item chosen by the user from the output tree.
+Once the seasonal adjustment has been performed, this panel will show detailed results for any item chosen by the user from the output tree.